Mary's Boy Child – Oh My Lord: 1988 remix

-"Rivers of Babylon" / "Mary's Boy Child / Oh My Lord" is a 1988 remix single by German band Boney M., issued to launch the group's reunion, having been split since their 10th anniversary, 1986.
+"Rivers of Babylon/"Mary's Boy Child / Oh My Lord" is a 1988 remix single by German band Boney M., issued to launch the group's reunion, having been split since their 10th anniversary, 1986.
 The double A-side single contained new mixes of the band's two very most successful single releases ever.
 Although their remix album sold well, the single failed to chart.

 "Christmas Mega Mix"

 "Christmas Mega Mix" is a 1992 remix single by German band Boney M., issued to launch a new edition of their Christmas album, The Most Beautiful Christmas Songs of the World.
 The Christmas Mega Mix was in fact just another name for a new remix of "Mary's Boy Child - Oh My Lord".
-In the UK, the new mix was put on the B-side of their "Megamix" single.
+In the UK, the new mix was put on the B-side of their "Mega Mix" single.